efarish/portfolio/aws/ecs_docker/README.md

 1. The `.\ecs-alb` directory contains a CloudFormation template to link API Gateway to ECS using a application load balancer.
 2. The `.\ecs-sc` directory contains a CloudFormation template to link API Gateway to ECS using AWS Cloud Map.

+Each directory contains a complete CloudFormation stack to deploy the Docker image to ECS.
+Option 2 is the cheaper of the two as it uses Cloud Map to provide load balancing instead of an application load balancer.
+Option 2 uses a private DNS namespace and service discovery to integrate API Gateway with ECS over a VPC Link to the private subnets the ECS tasks are deployed to.
+When this type of integration is used, API Gateway will discover the tasks available in ECS and round-robin requests across the tasks as documented [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-integration.html#cfn-apigatewayv2-integration-integrationuri) and [here](https://docs.aws.amazon.com/cloud-map/latest/api/API_DiscoverInstances.html).

 To build and deploy the cluster to AWS, use the SAM CLI commands below.
 Be sure to run this commands in the variant directory you are interested in.